lorenzo8769/syntropynet-use-cases/firetv/README.md

 # Connect your Amazon FireTV on SyntropyStack with Wireguard

 ## Prepare your Private Syntropy VPN
 Follow all the instructions on this URL: https://docs.syntropystack.com/docs/setting-up-and-running-a-private-vpn

+Create yout Virtual Host > FireTV

-At the end, don't forget to download the configuration file to store it on your computer (rename it to wg.conf)
+At the end, don't forget to download the configuration file to store it on your computer (__rename it to wg.conf__)

 ## Enable ADB on FireTV.